Root Canal in South Austin, TX

 The Root Canal Process

-Once the tooth is examined and x-rayed, our endodontist will a dental dam over the tooth to keep saliva away from it.
-They will then make a small vent at the top of the tooth and extract the nerve while cleaning the pulp chamber and the canals in the roots.
+Once the tooth is examined and x-rayed, our endodontist will a place a dentaal? dam over the tooth to keep the tooth isolated and removed and replaced the nerve of the tooth.?
 Your tooth will then have its canals filled with, usually, a rubber-like material.
 Finally, the tooth will receive either a crown or a filling for protection.